Seeing Assistant Go - user manual

 At the top of the window, there is a place filtering edit field.
 You can enter one or more parts of the name or type of place here.
 If you have entered at least 3 characters, the list will be automatically filtered and will only contain places containing the words or parts of words you entered.
 When you clear the filter field, all places will be displayed.
 Press the "Clear" button next to the Filter field to quickly clear the Filter field.

 The list of found jobs is displayed below the Filter and takes up most of the window.
-At the bottom left of the window, there is a "Pointing" button.
-It is turned off by default.
+At the bottom of the window, on its left edge, there is a "Filter by direction" switch.
+It is disabled by default.
 When enabled, the list will be automatically refreshed when the device is rotated, containing only those places that are in the direction indicated by the top edge of the device.

 The "Refresh" button, available at the bottom right-hand side of the window, allows you to manually refresh the list.
 If you are travelling and your location has changed while viewing the displayed places, you can use this button to display the places closest to your new location.